 To the extent that information is available on the Capital One security breach, it appears that:

-Monitoring for authorised access, use of specific privileges and unauthorised access attempts was not configured properly from a technical and likely – from a process perspective.
-Data was accessed in March 2019 yet Capital One only uncovered the incident in July 2019.
+- Monitoring for authorised access, use of specific privileges and unauthorised access attempts was not configured properly from a technical and likely – from a process perspective.
+Data were accessed in March 2019 yet Capital One only uncovered the incident in July 2019.
 It seems that access logs were available.
-Given the visibility that AWS services provide in terms of access, including real-time monitoring, it seems that Capital One have made a significant omission otherwise they would have detected, and likely – contained the incident in real time.
+Given the visibility that AWS services provide in terms of access, including real-time monitoring, it seems that Capital One has made a significant omission otherwise they would have detected, and likely – contained the incident in real-time.
 Such capabilities don’t exist outside the AWS platform, so having the capabilities and not using them is unacceptable.

 Cloud is a very powerful IT delivery platform and a very secure one.
 Organisations must ensure that they’ve got the knowledge and experience in configuring the AWS platform to their needs, and if they do so – they will be more secure than anywhere else.

 Information on the Capital One Cyber Incident – https://www.capitalone.com/facts2019/